iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 ## Conclusion

 That's all I would like to share.
-I hope it is useful for you, and you can utilize this experience and knowledge.
+I hope it is useful for you, and that you can utilize this experience and knowledge.

-I wish you to see this success checks every time you push your code :)
+I wish you to see these success checks every time you push your code :)

 ![success linter](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/linter-success.png?raw=true)

-If you have any questions feel free to ask in a comment section, I will do my best to provide compherensive answer for you.
+If you have any questions feel free to ask in a comment section, I will do my best to provide a comprehensive answer for you.

-Question to you: do you have a linter checks as a part of your CI/CD?
+Question to you: do you have linter checks as a part of your CI/CD?